The introduction to email marketing automation (before we compare MailChimp vs ConvertKit vs Drip)

 In other words, you will start with many features turned on (which helped a lot with the whole process).

-I do a lot of things with my website; from consulting business to selling courses.
+I do a lot of things with my website; from consulting business to.
 So, it is a no-brainer to use Drip because of several advanced options under the hood.

 Advantages using Drip